 There are lots of things that affect the amount of traction you will be able to make use of when driving, and one of the most important factors is the road surface itself.
-If you are driving on a dry tarmac surface, you will experience a lot of grip, and you will actually find it easier to take corners at higher speeds, and it will be easier to slow the car down faster due to the enhanced grip.
+If you are driving on a dry tarmac surface, you will experience a lot of grip, and you will find it easier to take corners at higher speeds than if it was wet or made of dirt, and it will be easier to slow the car down faster too, due to the enhanced grip.

 Conversely, if you are driving on a dirt track, such as in rally racing, the tiny particles of dirt and mud that sit on the road surface create opportunities for the tires to slip, and this causes a reduction in traction.
-Similarly, if the track surface is wet, water will get into the tire treads, effectively reducing their surface area and decreasing the amount of grip they have.
+Similarly, if the track surface is wet, water will get under the tires, effectively reducing their surface area in contact with the track surface and decreasing the amount of grip they have.

 The Type Of Tire

 Aside from the road surface, the type of tire that your car is using will also affect the level of grip it experiences.
-Hard compound tires have less surface area interacting with the road surface giving them less grip than soft compound tires, which have more rubber in contact with the track.
-Soft tires will be less durable than hard tires however, and so grip is not everything.
+Hard compound tires have less surface area interacting with the road surface, giving them less grip than soft compound tires, which have more rubber in contact with the track.
+However, soft tires will be less durable than hard tires, and so grip is not all that matters.

 How You Drive

 In terms of driving techniques, increasing your speed will have an effect on your level of traction, as we will explain further below when we discuss the traction circle.
-How much of the brake you apply, and how much you turn the steering wheel will also affect how much traction you have, and going faster through tight corners leads to the biggest loss in traction.
+How much of the brake you apply and how much you turn the steering wheel will also affect how much traction you have, and going fast or braking strongly through tight corners leads to the biggest loss in traction.

 The Weight Of The Vehicle

 Finally, factors like the size, shape and weight of the car will also affect your traction.
-Heavier cars will have more downforce and thus can experience more grip but will obviously experience tradeoffs with their power.
-Conversely, lighter cars may experience less traction, thus things like spoilers are added to increase the amount of downforce they can exert to gain more traction.
+Heavier cars can offer more grip, but their heavier weight usually means their greater inertia means it takes longer for the car to accelerate and come to a stop.
+Conversely, lighter cars may experience less traction, so things like spoilers are added to increase the amount of downforce they can exert to gain more traction.

 All of these factors are important, but considering the traction circle is a good way to visualize why these factors affect the way you drive your car.